T-Duality Selection of a Disformal Effective Metric in String Gas Cosmology: Dilaton-Induced Disformal Light-Cone Profile and T-Duality

 the shifted dilaton $\varphi = 2\phi - 3\mu$ is invariant~\cite{Nayeri2006}.
 For $c(\phi) = c_0\,e^{-\alpha\phi}$, this gives

 Three consequences follow.
-First, at $\mu=0$, $c$ is T-duality invariant, making the self-dual point a natural symmetry anchor.
-Second, on the expanding branch ($\mu > 0$), T-duality maps to the contracting branch ($\mu < 0$) with enhanced $c$, consistent with the expected symmetry.
-Third, the self-dual point provides a natural place to match onto the late-time branch with $c=1$.
-T-duality therefore supplies a necessary symmetry anchor for the matching at the self-dual point, even though the matching itself remains a nonperturbative question.
+First, at $\mu=0$, $c$ is T-duality invariant, so the self-dual point provides a natural anchor for the normalization of the effective light cone.
+Second, on the expanding branch ($\mu > 0$), T-duality maps to the contracting branch ($\mu < 0$) with a wider matter cone, consistent with the expected symmetry.
+Third, although the present weak-coupling analysis does not derive the post-transition matching, it identifies the self-dual point as the place where any completion must restore the late-time relativistic branch.